Kavrelithito/hydro_regression_app/README.md

 ## 🤝 Contributions

 Pull requests and feedback are welcome!
+If you're exploring data-driven lake modeling or want a lightweight regression-based water level predictor, this app is ready to use with your time-series data.
-If you use this app in research or operations, please consider citing or giving a ⭐ on GitHub.
+If you use or build on this for research or operations, please consider citing or giving a ⭐ on GitHub.

 ---